wikimedia/labs-tools-lists/docs/contributing.md

 <a name="introduction"></a>
 ## Introduction

 Lists is free, open-source software, meaning anyone can contribute to its development and progress.
-Lists source code is currently hosted on [WikiMedia infrastructure](https://git.wikimedia.org/summary/?r=labs/tools/lists.git).
+Lists source code is currently hosted on [Wikimedia infrastructure](https://git.wikimedia.org/summary/?r=labs/tools/lists.git).
 There is also a [github](https://github.com/wikimedia/labs-tools-lists/) copy which provides an easy method for forking the project and merging your contributions.

 <a name="pull-requests"></a>
 ## Pull Requests